-Our monthly themes for the site are for March being Function April is natural, May is Re-Vamp, June is Flowing and July is Lush
+Our monthly themes for the site are; April - Natural, May - Re-Vamp, June - Flowing and July - Lush

 Please contact us if you would like to put forward ideas for articles.

 Enjoy and be inspired!